Automorphism group schemes of special simple Jordan pairs of types I and IV: Introduction

 \section{Introduction}

 We will always assume that the base field $\FF$ has characteristic different from $2$.

 We assume that the reader is familiar with affine group schemes, for which one may consult \cite[Appendix A]{EKmon} or \cite{W79}.
-Recall from \cite[Theorems 1.38 \& 1.39]{EKmon} that two algebras with isomorphic automorphism group schemes have the same classifications of gradings, which allows to transfer the classifications; this also holds if we include other structures such as Jordan pairs and Jordan triple systems, which is the main motivation for the work of the present paper.
+Recall from \cite[Theorems 1.38 \& 1.39]{EKmon} that, for two algebras with isomorphic automorphism group schemes, we can transfer the classifications of gradings up to isomorphism, and the classification of fine gradings up to equivalence.
+Due to the nature of the proof, this also holds if we include other structures such as Jordan triple systems and Jordan pairs (see as an example \cite{D24}).
+This is the main motivation for the work of the present paper.

-The generators of the automorphism groups of finite-dimensional special simple Jordan pairs over a skew-field were studied in \cite{S84}, although the structure of these automorphism groups was not given explicitly.
-We aim to extend those results to automorphism group schemes for the finite-dimensional simple Jordan pairs of types I and IV, and some related Jordan triple systems.
-Note that a classification of the finite-dimensional special simple Jordan triple systems is given in \cite{S85}.